Warfront1/envconsul-piv/README.md

 This also works on Windows using the Windows Subsystem for Linux (WSL) with [usbipd-win](https://github.com/dorssel/usbipd-win) to forward USB devices (like your YubiKey) into WSL.

+While this guide demonstrates setup with a YubiKey, envconsul-piv works with any PKCS#11-compatible PIV token.
+The only requirement is a PKCS#11 shared library (like `opensc-pkcs11.so`) that exposes the token's signing capability.

 ### Environment Variables

 Set the following environment variables in your shell or `.bashrc`.
 Replace the placeholders with your actual configuration values.